wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

 Test the component by publishing messages to a designated topic in your RabbitMQ server.

-1. Publish following message to the **SalesOrderQueue** topic in RabbitMQ server.
+1. Publish the following message to the **SalesOrderQueue** topic in the RabbitMQ server.

 ```
 <Orders>